This is Not a Sequel: Chapter 1

 She flipped the phone over.

-Lady pictured the little Zoom tiles.
-The three familiar faces.
+The little Zoom tiles.
+Three familiar faces.
 The same jokes about being tired.
 The same “quick standup” that never felt quick and never felt like it ended.

-She pictured Reba’s black-framed glasses and the way Reba said blockers like the word was neutral, like it didn’t carry teeth.
-Lady pictured herself answering bright and competent.
+Reba’s black-framed glasses.
+The way Reba said blockers like the word was neutral, like it didn’t carry teeth.
+Answering bright and competent.
 No blockers.
 Even when she had blockers.
 Even when she was the blocker.
 Even when her brain was a hallway with the lights off.

 She turned the phone face-down again.